gdcho/chrom-cognito/privacy.md

 ### Host Permissions (https://_/_ and http://_/_)

-Required to detect and control video players across various websites.
-The extension only accesses video elements and does not read or collect any other website content.
+Required to detect modifier key clicks on links across all websites.
+The extension only monitors link clicks with Alt+Shift combination and does not read or collect any other website content.

 ## Third-Party Data Sharing